Australian Order of Battle for Vietnam 1962-1972

 at Vung Tau.
 HQ 1 ALSG commanded 19 units and sub-units, with a

-logistic support to all Australian forces in SVN, including the
+provided logistic support to all Australian forces in SVN,

 1962-1972